 All Concessional Contributions made by each Member of the SMSF must be deposited into the Transaction Bank Account established for your SMSF.
 There is only one Transaction Bank Account established for your SMSF and all Members must deposit Contributions into the same Transaction Bank Account.
 It is unnecessary and administratively inefficient to have a separate Transaction Bank Account for each Member.

 Each Contribution and Contribution Type must be allocated to a specific Member as part of the annual compliance process.
 This is a legal requirement.
 Typically the Member making the Contribution and the Contribution Type will be detailed on the Bank Statement.
 To the extent that the narration on the Bank Statement is insufficient, you will be asked to confirm on whose behalf the contributions have been made and the Contribution Type using an annual checklist we send to all SMSF clients each year by 31 August.
 You do not need to send us confirmation at the time each Concessional Contribution is made.
 This information is only required annually and we will guide you through the process and prompt you when information is required from you.
 For more information on Frequently Asked Questions about Concessional Contributions, please click here.

 Excess Concessional Contributions

 If you exceed your Concessional Contribution Limit, the Excess Contributions over the Concessional Contribution Limit will be taxed at your actual marginal tax rate, plus an interest charge calculated by the ATO (as would happen for income tax paid late to the ATO), rather than the top marginal tax rate.

 If you're already on the top marginal tax rate, you only need to pay the interest charge.

-To avoid the above disastrous situation, it is vital that you keep track of all your Concessional Contributions, noting that Contributions are regarded as being paid at the time they are received by the fund.
+To avoid the above situation, it is vital that you keep track of all your Concessional Contributions, noting that Contributions are regarded as being paid at the time they are received by the fund.